How to Fix a Frozen Air Conditioner

-The evaporator coil is the component of a central A/C unit that actually freezes.
+When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Concord area home.
 The two main reasons why the evaporator coil may freeze:

 - Airflow restriction

 - Lack of sufficient refrigerant

-Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in effect 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-In short, the A/C just turned into an old-school icebox.
+In other words, the A/C just turned into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 Ensure the A/C system is completely OFF.

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and confirm that they are not impeded by furniture or drapery.
+Open all the registers completely and ensure that they are not impeded by furniture or drapery.

 - Call Freschi Service Experts.
 The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.